Teva Sandals Review

 My family and I just got back from an amazing adventurous week in Florida.
 The first 2/3 of the trip my daughter, Devani and I, were serving as volunteer staff for an amazing event with our friends at Board Meetings International.
 This was my kind of vacation: an entrepreneur’s volunteer service vacation, where we were and on our feet most of each day, being very active, serving and having fun, with inspiring fellow entrepreneurs and their kids, all there to learn and play together.

-The last 1/3 of the time we met up with my husband, Coleman, and son, Nikolai, for a family adventure at Harry Potter World in Orlando… something the “kids” had been really keen to experience for two more days on our feet doing lots of walking.
+The last 1/3 of the time we met up with my husband, Coleman, and son, Nikolai, for a family adventure at Harry Potter World in Orlando… something the “kids” had been really keen to experience.
+So that was two more days on our feet doing lots of walking.

 So basically, my new Tevas were strapped securely to my feet all week for miles of walking, jogging, stairs, beach and airports, being very active, and they were awesome and perfect for the job, with no blisters!